The following units are delivered in a clustered arrangement:

 - Practical Assessments and Mentoring will occur back at the workplace.

-- To obtain the units of competency, you will be required to undertake written assessments, workplace projects/case studies and a workplace log book with Ventilation Officer/Supervisor verification.
-Upon successful completion of all assessments, you will be issued with a Statement of Attainment from Simtars (RTO 45647).
+- To obtain the units of competency, you will be required to undertake and successfully complete written assessments, workplace projects/case studies and a workplace log book with Supervisor verification.

-- You will need to organise a Ventilation Officer or Supervisor to sign to confirm your workplace log book activities were completed by you and that you have discussed your findings with them.
+- You will need to organise a Supervisor to sign to confirm your workplace log book activities were completed by you and that you have discussed your findings with them.
+(This can be your immediate supervisor, the site technical services manager or superintendent or mine manager).

-- Simtars’ assessor will contact the Ventilation Officer to verify the information provided.
+- Simtars’ assessor will contact the Supervisor to verify the information provided.

 To enrol in this course, you must:

-- Be currently employed in an Australian underground metalliferous mine or by a mining contractor and have access to an underground mine and its safety and health management system (to undertake assessment), and a Ventilation Officer at the mine (to verify your workplace log book).
+- Be currently employed in an Australian underground metalliferous mine or by a mining contractor and have access to an underground mine and its safety and health management system (to undertake assessment), and a Supervisor at the mine (to verify your workplace log book).

 - Demonstrate that you are at or exceed level 5 in foundation skills (see below).